j-greig/greig/_posts/2018-09-07-caged-thinking.md

 Anyway, so as not to put end your Sunday on a dystopian downer*, here are some ideas for escaping caged thinking…

-Leave your phone at home and go for a walk with no set destination.
+* Leave your phone at home and go for a walk with no set destination.
 A wee wander, if you will.
-Do the same as above, but on a bike.
+* Do the same as above, but on a bike.
 One thing I love about cycling is that no right angles are involved — you’re either attempting a straight line (but actually wobbling imperceptibly) or carving curves.
-Close your eyes and draw/write on a piece of paper until you think it’s full.
+* Close your eyes and draw/write on a piece of paper until you think it’s full.
 You might be surprised at what comes out.

 However you do it, here's to escaping your thought cage.

 — James

 PS.
 Speaking of dystopian downers, have you watched Dark on Netflix?
 It’s a German sci-fi series and it’s probably the best television I’ve seen for years.
 I keep waking up in the middle of the night trying to figure out certain aspects of the show's plot, and there's an amazing soundtrack by Ben Frost too.

 PPS.
 The drawing above is by one of my heroes — Saul Steinberg.
-Find out why at the end of my "Why you should write" article from a while back.
+Find out why at the end of my "<a href="/why-you-should-write/">Why you should write</y>" article from a while back.